History Shark Productions

 Picture

 Luckily, there were no major injuries to speak of—that is, of the human variety.
-The Daily News of New Year’s Day (1884) relayed the sad story that Dick, a popular, tame squirrel inhabiting the Court Square vicinity, had met his demise thanks to a neighborhood feline.
-Perhaps this was a New Year's Resolution of the latter?.... knowing how some cats can be, regardless of the holidays.
+The Daily News of New Year’s Day (1884) did, however, relay the sad correspondence regarding "Dick," a popular, tame squirrel who apparently inhabited the Court House Square vicinity.

 Picture